siddharth201/MyNotes/miscellaneous/SSL.md

 * With SSL Pinning: The app looks at the proxy's certificate, realizes it doesn't match the pinned production certificate, and instantly kills the connection.

+---

+## explain this part "any valid certificate issued by an official Certificate Authority (CA)."

+## Answer: